ChucK : Language Specification > Classes & Objects

 // (now both bar and duh points to the same object)

-ChucK objects are reference counted and garbage collection takes place automatically. (note: this is still being implemented!)
+ChucK objects are reference counted and garbage collection takes place automatically.

 As stated above, a classes may contain data and behavior, in the form of member variables and member functions, respectively.
 Members are accessed by using 'dot notation' - reference.memberdata and reference.memberfunc().
 To invoke a member function of an object (assuming class Foo has a member function called compute that takes two integers and returns an integer):